SQream/sqream_docs/feature_guides/concurrency_and_locks.rst

 Locking Modes
 ================

-SQream DB has two kinds of locks:
+BLUE has two kinds of locks:

 *
    ``exclusive`` - this lock mode prevents the resource from being modified by other statements